 Choetech Wireless Charger

-Another cheap option is the Choetech Wireless Charger, which is probably the simplest of all of the chargers listed here hence its low price tag (you can find it discounted dramatically from its original RRP on Amazon).
+Another cheap option is the Choetech Wireless Charger, which is probably the simplest of all of the chargers listed here hence its low price tag.

 There's an anti-slip portion in the centre of the pad to keep your iPhone in place, and a small light at the front to indicate when it's charging.